 While it was childish fare, there was a nod to parents in how this duo was patterned after the classic comedic pairings of Laurel & Hardy and Abbot & Costello.
 Bob was the easily exasperated straight man to Larry’s energetic innocent goof.
 Together they’d introduce each video by reading questions from children.
 The questions range from asking how to handle peer pressure, to wondering if it’s important to share toys with little brothers.
-They’d be answered with stories acted out by a host of other Veggies, including Junior Asparagus, Jean-Claude the French Pea, Pa Grape and Laura Carrot.
-Afterward Bob and Larry return to discuss what kids have learned, and then look up a relevant Bible verse on the computer Qwerty.
+They’d be answered with stories acted out by a host of other Veggies, including Junior Asparagus, Jean-Claude the French Pea, Pa Grape, and Laura Carrot.
+Afterward, Bob and Larry return to discuss what kids have learned, and then look up a relevant Bible verse on the computer Qwerty.

-That first video was followed by 47 more, and two television series, two feature films, innumerable books, a handful of CDs, and, of course, plush toys.
+That first video was followed by 47 more, two television series, two feature films, innumerable books, a handful of CDs, and, of course, plush toys.
 And today, nearly 30 years later, the series is still going strong.

 But while VeggieTales at their very best, are downright brilliant, there is a danger in being silly while teaching Scriptural lessons – sometimes the goofiness extends to how they handle Scripture.

 So the quality of the videos runs the gamut from brilliant to bad, with the best being spoofs of cultural icons (Batman, Lord of the Rings, Sherlock Holmes…) and the worst being their careless Bible story retellings.
-With the near 50 videos out there, I haven’t watched them all, so here’s just a selection of the best, followed by a few examples of how their biblical stories fall short.
+With the nearly 50 videos out there, I haven’t watched them all, so here’s just a selection of the best, followed by a few examples of how their biblical stories fall short.